Isla Vista, California: 1980s and later

-The 2001 Isla Vista killings occurred when UCSB freshman David Attias killed four students on the night of February 23, 2001, by slamming his car into several parked cars and pedestrians on the 6500 block of Sabado Tarde Road.
+The 2001 Isla Vista killings occurred when UCSB freshman David Attias killed four students and a fifth was critically injured on the night of February 23, 2001, by slamming his car into several parked cars and pedestrians on the 6500 block of Sabado Tarde Road.
 Although initially charged with four counts of murder, four counts of vehicular manslaughter with gross negligence, and five counts of felony driving under the influence, Attias was later found to be legally insane.

 On April 5, 2014, during an annual celebration known as Deltopia (formerly known as Floatopia), a riot broke out in Isla Vista after a police officer tried to arrest a partygoer, only to be hit in the head with a bag of bottles from behind.
 The subsequent police response to the assault drew a large crowd to protest, some of whom eventually began throwing objects at the police.
 By the end of the night, nearly 100 people were arrested.
-Subsequently, IV Foot Patrol deputies will be one of the first officers in the county to use body cameras.
+Subsequently, IV Foot Patrol deputies were some of the first officers in the county to use body cameras.

 On May 23, 2014, the 2014 Isla Vista killings occurred where seven people, including the attacker, were killed and fourteen others were injured.
 The attacks took place at seventeen separate crime scenes, including a sorority house, a deli, and the attacker's own apartment.
-22-year-old former Santa Barbara City College student Elliot Rodger stabbed three men to death in his apartment, then fired at UCSB students and other pedestrians, hitting several, and also struck seven others with his BMW.
-Rodger had left a YouTube video recorded on the day of his killing spree, in which he blamed young women who he claimed rejected his advances.
+Twenty-two-year-old former Santa Barbara City College student Elliot Rodger stabbed three men to death in his apartment, then fired at UCSB students and other pedestrians in which ten were shot, three fatally, hitting several, and also struck seven others, all of them non-fatally, with his BMW.
+Rodger had left a YouTube video recorded on the day of his killing spree in which he blamed young women who he claimed rejected his advances.
 Rodger died of a gunshot wound to the head, apparently a suicide, as Santa Barbara County Sheriff's deputies closed in on his crashed vehicle.